 Important Dates for the Castello family

 This web page shows only a small excerpt of our Castello research.
-Another 207 words (15 lines of text) covering the years 1455, 1487, 1667, and 1683 are included under the topic Early Castello History in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Castello History in all our PDF Extended History products and printed products wherever possible.

 Castello Settlers in United States in the 18th Century

 - Jordan Castello, who arrived in Maryland in 1775